omachala/ha-treemap-card/README.md

 | Hide zero-value items                             | `size.min: 0`                        |
 | Tame outliers (e.g., cap 1000W at 100W)           | `size.max: 100`                      |
 | Boost small items (e.g., 0-5 become 10)           | `size.min: 10`                       |

+> **Note:** `size.min` and `size.max` use the same units as your entity values, not percentages of the layout.
+>
+> Example with valve sensors (0-100%):
+>
+> - Valve A: 75%, Valve B: 50%, Valve C: 0%, Valve D: 0%
+> - **Default behavior:** Zero-value valves automatically get a small minimum size so they're visible
+> - `size.min: 10` - All valves below 10% are treated as 10% for sizing
+> - `size.min: 0` - Zero-value valves are hidden (no rectangle area)
+>
+> Example with power sensors (0-3000W):
+>
+> - One device at 2500W dominates the layout, others at 50-200W are tiny
+> - `size.max: 500` - Caps the 2500W device to 500W for sizing, giving other devices more visible space

 ---